danwagnerco/vba-style-guide/README.md

   'Good
   Dim lngValue As Long

+  'Integers are 16-bit and can only store values up to 32,767 lngValue = 50000 '<~ no issue intValue = 50000 '<~ overflow error
   ```

   Under the covers, your CPU converts `Integer`-type variables into `Long`-type variables, does the math then converts the resulting `Long` back to an `Integer`.
 Avoid the debugging headache and default all integers to `Long`.